Rishik15/ultraMarathonDataAnalysis/README.md

 ## Usage

 To explore the analysis, open the Jupyter notebooks in an environment that supports `.ipynb` files, such as JupyterLab or VS Code.
+You can download the initial data set downloaded from Kaggle through the link above.

 ## License